 After a brief period as a general practitioner in Reigate, Surrey, where he met and married his wife Mary, he entered the Army Medical School in Hampshire at the Royal Victoria Hospital, Netley, where he qualified the military examination in 1883 and joined the Army Medical Services.
 For his first post he joined the Royal Army Medical Corps in 1884 and was stationed in Valletta, Malta, where he and his wife were quartered in the Valetta Hospital, which had no facilities for research.

-Impressed by Koch’s discovery of the tubercle bacillus, Bruce decided to investigate Malta fever (today also known as Brucellosis), which annually hospitalized many soldiers of the British garrison.
+Impressed by Robert Koch’s discovery of the tubercle bacillus, Bruce decided to investigate Malta fever (today also known as Brucellosis), which annually hospitalized many soldiers of the British garrison.
 The main symptom is fever, often with night sweats, chills and nausea.
 The fever lasts one to three weeks in acute courses, but is interrupted by fever-free intervals.
 This has led to the name Febris undulans (“wavelike fever”).
 In chronic diseases, the fever can also last for months.
 One third of all patients have swelling of the liver and spleen.
 Altogether Malta fever was responsible for approximately 120,000 days of disease each year.
 Investigations showed that the disease was scattered across many different districts of the three islands.
 The density of the population was one of the highest anywhere in the world, and most families were crowded together in tiny houses.
 Contaminated water and poor hygiene were blamed for the disease.